syed-abd/RonaldtheTraveller/README.md

 **Must Have List:**
-*Have 3 maps
+* Have three maps
-*Two charcters including a villager and the main character (Ronald) *One inventory plus 3 items
+* Two charcters including a villager and the main character (Ronald)
+* One inventory plus three items
-*Have Five rooms (blocks) in each map
+* Have Five rooms (blocks) in each map
-*Have ability to trade items
+* Have ability to trade items

 **Desired List:**
-*Around 6 maps
+* Around six maps
-*Have 3 charcters including a villager and the main character (Ronald) and a thief 1 inventory plus 5 items
+* Have three charcters including a villager and the main character (Ronald) and a thief
+* one inventory plus five items
-Have 8 rooms (blocks) in each world
+* Have eight rooms (blocks) in each world
-Have ability to buy and trade items
+* Have ability to buy and trade items